-Although this collection would not provide comprehensive information concerning leasing of shares under the program, data collected should be sufficient accuracy to support reliable analyses.
+Although this collection would not provide comprehensive information concerning leasing of shares under the program, data collected should be sufficiently accuracy to support reliable analyses, assuming a reasonable number of qualifying transactions occur.
 More comprehensive collections are likely to result in data that cannot be accurately interpreted by analysts.

-Leased quota - number of crew contributing C shares by fishery (with pounds and revenues) - CV-1 and CP-1
+$\underline{\text{Leased quota} - \text{number of crew contributing C shares by fishery (with pounds and revenues)} - \text{CV-1} \text{ and } \\ \underline{\text{CP-1}}$

 The collection of data concerning crew that provide C share IFQ to a vessel for harvest is intended to provide additional information concerning the effects of C shares on benefits derived by crew.
 The cooperative structure used by most participants, however, may prevent these data from accurately reflecting the effects of C shares on relationships between vessel owners and their crews.
 Specifically, cooperatives are increasingly pooling IFQ, which are then distributed among member vessels for harvest.
 Consequently, crew may contribute C shares to a cooperative, but those shares may not be harvested by the vessel the crewmember works on.
-In addition, since a cooperative's IFQ may not be specifically associated with the QS holder once allocated, tracking of IFQ contributions to specific crew may be dependent on the accounting arrangements of the cooperative.
+In addition, since a cooperative's IFQ may not be specifically

+&lt;sup>16 It should be noted that during the development of the data reporting program, it was anticipated that C share IFQ would be subject to an "owner on board" requirement.
+Under such a requirement, C share contributions could be associated with specific crewmembers on the vessel.
+Without that requirement, the connection between the harvesting vessel and C share holder is lost.
+In other words, a report of the number of crewmembers contributing C associated with the QS holder once allocated, tracking of IFQ contributions to specific crew may be dependent on the accounting arrangements of the cooperative.
 In considering data collected under this element, it should also be noted that C share royalty rates could be distorted, as crewmembers are compensated for work on a vessel, as well as their C share contributions.